-On the other hand, email is incredibly distracting and time-consuming – a study from McKinsey showed that employees spend about 30% of their time reading and answering email!
+On the other hand, email is incredibly distracting and time-consuming – Microsoft’s 2023 annual Work Trend Index Report showed that employees spend more than 57% of their time checking emails and other forms of internal communication.

-To make things more complicated, many employees don’t master email writing skills and habits right away… if they ever do.
+To make things more complicated, many employees don’t excel at email writing skills and habits right away… if they ever do.

-Developing effective email communication, mastering email writing skills, and establishing good email writing habits will instantly improve your employees’ online professionalism, which translates to a better reputation offline, too!
+Developing effective email communication, mastering email writing skills, and establishing good email writing habits will instantly improve your employees’ online professionalism, which translates to a better reputation offline.

 Here are the top email writing tips for everyone in your organization to follow:

-- Use other channels for more casual messages
+- Use other channels for more casual communication

 - Consider whether verbal communication would be better